Hit by a City or Government Vehicle in Chicago: The One-Year Deadline

 Entity-by-Entity Breakdown: Who Owns the Vehicle Matters

 The applicable deadline and forum depend entirely on which government body owned or operated the vehicle that struck you.
-The table below summarizes the general framework — but every situation requires attorney review because exceptions, notice requirements, and intergovernmental agreements can change the analysis.
+The table below summarizes the general framework, but every situation requires attorney review because exceptions, immunities, and intergovernmental agreements can change the analysis.

 | Government Entity | Governing Law | General Deadline | Forum |